Alton Tobey: Abstract and experimental work

-Besides the realist works, Tobey also created less well known paintings in several very personal idioms.
+Besides the realist works, Tobey also created less well known paintings in several personal idioms.

 Among the several experimental styles, perhaps the most original works (that is, immediately recognizable as having been painted by Alton S. Tobey and no one else) are those in an abstract (or semi-abstract) idiom using a curious "visual alphabet" of his own invention.
 These he called his "curvilinears" ("Sailboats", shown here, is an example).
 He created some sculptures in this idiom as well.
 These abstract works, just as much as those in his realistic vein, display a distinctive and exacting draftsmanship.

 Also in a modern (or even postmodern) vein are his series of "fragments": bizarre portraits, mostly of famous people, consisting of extreme closeups of only parts of (usually) the head or face, often far off-center.
 A particularly amusing example is "Thatcher's Thatch", consisting only of the British Prime Minister's famous hairdo jutting up from the bottom of the canvas.
 There are also grotesque and piercingly angry paintings of social commentary, sometimes verging on protest art, such as "Our Hero", an over-muscled monster with a tiny infant's head, embodying belligerent and stupid militarism.
 A portrait of Ronald Reagan called The Making of a President shows the President's head bizarrely stretched and multiplied across the canvas into a menacing, many-eyed creature, culminating on the far right with a disembodied Reagan smile hovering mid-air, bounded by sphincterish wrinkles which extend into the smoky brown background.
 It would not appear to express reverence or affection.